Web App Live

 Infrastructure

-The application is deployed on Railway, connected directly to the GitHub repository for continuous deployment.
-The SQLite database file is persisted via a Railway volume mount.
-Environment variables manage the DeepSeek API key, admin secret, and session signing key — none are committed to the repository.
+Deployed on Railway with continuous deployment from GitHub.
+SQLite persisted via Railway volume mount.
+Environment variables manage API keys and secrets — none committed to the repository.

 GitHub Repo